 Passive frequency detection takes advantage of signals that may be present on buried metallic conductors.
-The RD7000+ marker locator supports up to three types of passive frequencies: Power, Radio and CPS (DLM model only).
+The RD8000 marker locator supports four types of passive frequencies: Power, Radio, CPS and CATV signals.

 You can detect these frequencies without the aid of a transmitter if they are present on the utility you are surveying.